aarontran/snr-filaments/agenda.md

 Disappointing.
 Looks the same as the rest!
 Try breaking it apart into different pieces, see if it looks different.

+About this: see Hwang and Laming (2012, ApJ 746(2)), 3rd paragraph of
+introduction:

+> The X-ray-emitting Si ejecta show a bipolar structure with jet-like features
+> (Hwang et al. 2004; Vink 2004; Laming et al. 2006) similar to that seen in
+> optical (Fesen 2001 and references therein) and infrared emission (Hines et
+> al. 2004).

 Agenda for code/analysis/regions
 --------------------------------